The world's most cost-effective fire sprinkler pipe: Corrosion (MIC)-Preventing Steel Fire Sprinkler Pipes in Wet Sprinkler Systems

-Why choose our Corrosion (MIC)-Preventing Steel Fire Sprinkler Pipes in Wet Sprinkler Systems?
+How to Benefit You with Our Corrosion (MIC)-Preventing Steel Fire Sprinkler Pipes in Wet Sprinkler Systems?

-Because our fire sprinkler pipe is the only one in the world that truly prevents corrosion and withstands high temperatures.
+The only one in the world that truly prevents corrosion and withstands high temperatures.

-While many fire sprinkler pipes on the market claim to be corrosion-resistant, they either have poor corrosion resistance or cannot withstand high temperatures.
 For example, applying anti-MIC coatings inside the steel fire sprinkler pipe often leads to a significant decrease in corrosion resistance due to factors such as a variety of anaerobic bacteria, uneven application, and degradation over time, rendering them ineffective against MIC.
-Similarly, fire sprinkler pipes made from corrosion-resistant materials such as CPVC or stainless steel are not capable of withstanding high temperatures, leaving the fire protection system vulnerable to destruction in the event of a fire.

 We have finally produced the only fire sprinkler pipe, both theoretically and practically, that can alleviate the troubles of corrosion, including Microbiologically Influenced Corrosion (MIC) and Oxygen Corrosion, and withstand high temperatures during a fire.
 This revolutionary product can safeguard wet sprinkler systems from corrosion-induced blockages and water leaks, thereby significantly extending their operational lifespan.
 Building owners no longer need to worry about issues with wet sprinkler systems.